adaltas/node-csv-docs/src/md/parse/options/relax_column_count.md

 ## Handling inconsistent number of fields errors

 When used conjointly with other options, it is possible to accept inconsistent records and provide you own parsing implementation.
-For exemple, the [`on_record`](/parse/options/on_record/) option let you insert your custom code.
+For example, the [`on_record`](/parse/options/on_record/) option let you insert your custom code.
 If needed, the [`raw`](/parse/options/raw/) option expose the raw record.
 Finally, the full error is available including the error code.

 This is an example to [handle inconsistent record field lengths](https://github.com/adaltas/node-csv/blob/master/packages/csv-parse/samples/option.relax_column_count.record_inconsistent_length.js).